BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 To be explicitly clear, if you were exposed to the virus that causes COVID-19 or have been told by a healthcare provider, public health authority, or you suspect that you may have been exposed: regardless of your symptoms, recent test status, your vaccination status, or if you have had a previous infection within the previous 10 days, **<u>please stay away</u>.** A MASK is not the same as STAY AWAY.

-Things can change at any time, especially with the arrival of new variants.
-As such, this policy is subject to change as more information becomes available or if regulatory requirements are imposed.
-If we change this policy in any material way, we will strive to provide updates via this page, our newsletter, blog, and/or social media.
+If at any time during the event you feel unwell, start experiencing symptoms, or test positive for COVID-19, please notify one of our staffers and promptly leave the venue.

 ## Measures we're taking

 **Improved Ventilation**:

 * In the AMC theaters, fresh, outdoor air is constantly circulated by opening HVAC dampers, running supply fans, and by running exhaust fans 24/7.
 The filtration systems have also been upgraded beyond the industry standard of MERV 8 to MERV 13 filters.
 MERV 13 filters capture the tiniest of droplets, which could contain the COVID-19 virus, whereas the industry standard MERV 8 filter does not.
-* In the City View space, a large outdoor space is available, and we will open doors for fresh air where feasible.
+* In the City View space, a large (11,000 sq. ft.) outdoor space is available, and we will open doors for fresh air where feasible.

 **Surface Cleaning**: